bryanapperson/blog/content/musings/the-odyssey/index.md

 ### Thoughts on the Robert Fagles Translation

-I read through the {{< external href="https://amzn.to/3anJBhW" text="Robert
+I read through the
+{{< external href="https://amzn.to/3anJBhW" text="Robert Fagles translation" />}}
-Fagles translation"/>}} and found it enjoyable, more so than his [Iliad](/musings/the-iliad).
+and found it enjoyable, more so than his [Iliad](/musings/the-iliad).
 The reading was rich in imagery and, although I don't know ancient Greek yet to judge against Homer, it definitely had beautiful poetry.
 This read almost like a modern novel.
 There were few or no awkwardly